opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Compares the pixels color of the Up and Down node content and selects the lighter one as the result color.
 The black in the Up node content does not affect the result; the white gives a white result.

-If only one node is defined, the lightening operation is applied to all the images underlaying the connected node according to the Xsheet layering order.
+If only one node is defined, the lightening operation is applied to all the images underlaying the connected node according to the Xsheet/Timeline layering order.

 .. _local_transparency: